Understanding consumers' unconscious with online tools

 Together, these results suggested that while there is good attention to the Ben & Jerry's ad and brand, and even the Half Baked product name, this is not enough to manifest consciously.
 The question is still whether we really need to have conscious associations before customers will act?
 As we noted earlier, and as a ground truth for neuromarketing, unconscious processes drive customer choice while conscious processes happen after the choice is made.
 After all, perhaps unconscious associations is even desirable?
 According to the publications of people such as Robert Heath in his Seducing the Subconscious, it might even be a better effect if customers are not entirely conscious about the links made in their minds.
 If we can trace them as unconscious associations, it can be argued that this is an extremely powerful ad.

-Step 3: Marrying Predict AOI analyses with Explore scores
+Step 3: Marrying Neurons AOI analyses with Explore scores

 Finally, an interesting combination of online methods allow us to understand the relationship between attention and other types of responses.
 For example:

-• by using the brand AOI from an ad, it is possible to show that there is a positive relationship between the Predict value and subsequent memory
+• by using the brand AOI from an ad, it is possible to show that there is a positive relationship between the Neurons value and subsequent memory

 • by looking at the product/slogan AOI value, it is possible to link to subsequent associations made in the IAT (such as the link to Half Baked)